Feriman22/portscan-protection/README.md

 The `Verify` process checks the crontab entry, the location of the script, the execution permission, the ipset/iptables commands and the active firewall rules.

-The `Update the script` process updates the installed script.
+The `Update from GitHub` process updates the installed script.
 You cannot update it before installation!

 ## Daily use